zhxing001/code_of_paper_about_tracking/CSK_matlab/readme.txt

 This MATLAB code implements a GUI for the tracking algorithm described in:

-Jo�o F. Henriques, Rui Caseiro, Pedro Martins, and Jorge Batista, "Exploiting the Circulant Structure of Tracking-by-detection with Kernels," ECCV, 2012.
+João F. Henriques, Rui Caseiro, Pedro Martins, and Jorge Batista, "Exploiting the Circulant Structure of Tracking-by-detection with Kernels," ECCV, 2012.